 The stress echo test is reliable enough to detect many diseases.
 After getting the results, the doctor will explain the test results to you.
 If your heart is functioning normally and there is no blockage in your blood vessels, your test results are normal.
 In abnormal results, when your heart is not working correctly, and your doctor may diagnose any blockage in blood vessels or heart disease, he may proceed for further treatment and testing.

 The stress echo test is safe, and there isn’t any risk associated with this test.
-Some of the rare complication that patient might face includes:
+Some of the rare complications that patient might face include:

 - Fainting or dizziness

 Who should avoid stress echo test:

 A stress echo test might be unsafe for people who have the following heart conditions:

 - Aortic dissection

 - Continuous chest pain

 - Inflammation of tissues around or in the heart